 |Product tiers in Domo are cloud-based and are divided into three categories:

 2. Domo professional Edition: for larger team size with admin control

 |Good||Simple drag-drop feature, a user can easily create reports by analyzing data and share them across the organization.||Ability to connect data with more than 300+ connectors with a cloud-focused system to provide an online platform|

 |Learning||Easy to learn and use||Domo is little harder to learn and use than Tableau|

 |Implementation||It provides a variety of implementation services with classroom training for enterprise-level deployment.
 It also provides a Quick Start for small and medium-sized organisations.||Domo provides an implementation based on customer requirement and resources.
 They provide training options for online training videos, web-based training, and instructor-led training at a customer location.|

 Taking into account all the features of Tableau and Domo we can say that both tools allow the same task of mining data for business and data visualization for better analysis and decision making.
 Both offer many data connectors for horizontal integration and have user-friendly dashboards with intuitive features.
 Both Tableau and Domo also offer mobile apps.
 However, the biggest difference is in terms of pricing.
 If you want to go for Cloud-based application and share access among the whole team, go for Domo.
 It is more affordable than Tableau in terms of cost.
 If you want to provide desktop access to few power users, you can choose tableau.

 There is no winner in the comparison since both these tools are good enough to provide services required by any organisation.
 Thus, depending on your need, you can make a choice by considering features of both these Business Intelligence tools.

-This has been a guide to Differences Between Tableau vs Domo here we have discussed their Meaning, Head to Head to Comparison, key differences, and Conclusions.
+This has been a guide to Differences Between Tableau vs Domo.
+Here we also discuss Tableau vs Domo head to head comparison, key differences along with infographics and comparison table.
 You may also look at the following articles to learn more –